Stable NIM and Interest Rate Exposure of US Banks with Erik Stafford

 We document large variation in net-of-fee performance across public pension funds investing in the same private equity fund.
 In aggregate, these differences imply that the pensions in our sample would have earned $45 billion more – equivalent to $8.50 more per $100 invested – had they each received the best observed terms in their respective funds.
 There are also large pension-effects in the sense that some pensions systematically pay more fees than others when investing in the same fund.
 With better terms, the 95th percentile pension would have $14.91 more per $100 invested whereas the 5th percentile pension would have $1.12.
 Attributes like size, relationships, and governance account for a modest amount of the pension effects, meaning pensions that should in principle have similar bargaining power, preferences, and information consistently pay different fees.

-Investing with style: the effect of managers and consultants on public pension portfolios (joint with Emil Siriwardane) (draft coming soon)
+Investing with style: the effect of managers and consultants on public pension portfolios (joint with Emil Siriwardane) (draft available on request)